 Ash Wednesday and Good Friday are obligatory days of fasting and abstinence for Catholics.
 In addition, Fridays during Lent are obligatory days of abstinence.
 For members of the Latin Catholic Church, the norms on fasting are obligatory from age 18 until age 59.
 When fasting, a person is permitted to eat one full meal, as well as two smaller meals that together are not equal to a full meal.
 The norms concerning abstinence from meat are binding upon members of the Latin Catholic Church from age 14 onwards.

-The 2019 Lenten season begins on Ash Wednesday, March 6, for Latin-rite Catholics with Easter Sunday on April 21.
+The Lenten season begins on Ash Wednesday for Latin-rite Catholics until Easter Sunday.

 During Lent, we are asked to devote ourselves to seeking the Lord in prayer and reading Scripture, to service by giving alms, and to sacrifice self-control through fasting.
 Many know of the tradition of abstaining from meat on Fridays during Lent, but we are also called to practice self-discipline and fast in other ways throughout the season.
 Contemplate the meaning and origins of the Lenten fasting tradition in this reflection.
 In addition, the giving of alms is one way to share God's gifts—not only through the distribution of money, but through the sharing of our time and talents.
 As St. John Chrysostom reminds us: "Not to enable the poor to share in our goods is to steal from them and deprive them of life.
 The goods we possess are not ours, but theirs."
 (Catechism of the Catholic Church, no. 2446).